Construction of an Indoor Small Arms Range (ISAR) located in Grissom Air Reserve Base, IN.

 Buyer not available

 The Department of Defense, through the U.S. Army Corps of Engineers (USACE) Savannah District, is soliciting bids for the construction of an Automated Record Fire (ARF+) Range at Fort Bragg, North Carolina.
-This project involves the development of a comprehensive training facility that includes a 16-lane ARF+, control areas, classrooms, and various supporting structures, aimed at enhancing the training capabilities for soldiers using advanced weaponry, including the Next Generation Squad Weapon (NGSW).
-The construction is critical for meeting military training and qualification requirements, with a project magnitude estimated between $10 million and $25 million.
-Interested contractors must submit their bids by April 21, 2025, and are encouraged to attend a pre-bid site visit on April 3, 2025.
-For further inquiries, contact Tatjana Fisher at tatjana.m.fisher@usace.army.mil or David Lione at david.j.lione@usace.army.mil.
+This project entails the development of a comprehensive training facility, including a 16-lane ARF Plus range, control areas, classrooms, and supporting infrastructure, aimed at enhancing the training capabilities for soldiers using advanced weaponry.
+The construction is critical for meeting the training and qualification requirements for the Next Generation Squad Weapon (NGSW), ensuring soldiers are proficient in engaging targets effectively.
+Interested contractors must submit their bids by April 21, 2025, with a site visit scheduled for April 3, 2025, and can contact Tatjana Fisher or Gregory Graham for further information.

 Design-Bid-Build Construction of an Army Reserve Center (ARC) at Dobbins Air Reserve Base (ARB), Georgia